-The Company has no balance in foreign currency and thus consequently the Company is not exposed to foreign exchange risk.
+The Company has no balances in foreign currency and consequently the Company is not exposed to foreign currency risk.

 Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by cash and cash equivalents and loans, Bank balances are held with only high rated banks.
+The maximum exposure of the financial assets are contributed by cash and cash equivalents.
+Bank balances are held with only high rated banks.